thecml/kubernetes-on-arm/README.md

    - Added support for Parallella (although it´s slow)
    - Extended the README
    - Published the Kubernetes images on Docker Hub
+   - Rewrite of the SD Card writing process

 ## Known issues